markmarijnissen/supermove/README.md

 ## Experimental work in progress !!

+The public API is changing a LOT as I find a way to work with components/widgets/modifiers that makes sense.

+## TODO

+* Modifiers/Widgets/Components/Directives/Mixins/Behaviors **!!!!**
+	* How to map an element to a stream in such way you can have:
+		* A base specification
+		* then add modifiers / widgets / angular directives / mixins / behaviors
+	* How to apply a transformation/modifier on ALL elements (to facilitate occlusion culling)

+* Various improvements
+	* Remove gl-matrix dependency - extract only needed calculations (see snabbt.js?)
+	* Include easing functions.
+	* Set supermove-root (see famo.us?)
+	* Set perspective
+	* DOM Cache bug - some nodes are free but never used (see dom-cache-test.js)
+	* Occlusion Culling (i.e. fast scrollview)

+* Do something cool with transducers?

+---

 Inspired by the best ideas out there:

 * Efficient Layout engine (inspired by famo.us)